sunhui22/GW-team-sgxllhx/README.md

 ### Set1
 The benchmark fitness function we choose is f6.
 ## Topic6
-We mostly use the code from Mohanty and didn't make much change.
+We mostly use the code from the teacher Mohanty and didn't make much change.